Dekorationsartikel gehören nicht zum Leistungsumfang.

 Barefoot in the backwoods of South Alabama, John grew up amid poverty, violence, fear, and a family constantly coming apart.

-The small Pentecostal church at the edge of a cotton field didn't just offer hope.
+The small Pentecostal church at the edge of a cotton field offered safety, certainty, and a place to belong.

 GOLD MEDAL WINNER - 2026 Illumination Book Awards